 Non compliance with the accessibility regulations

-We plan to add text alternatives to all videos by October 2020.
+We plan to add text alternatives to all images going forward.
 When we publish new content we’ll make sure our use of images meets accessibility standards.

 There’s no way to skip the repeated content in the page header (for example, a ‘skip to main content’ option).
 This doesn’t meet WCAG 2.1 success criterion 2.4.1 (bypass blocks).

 We plan to provide a ‘skip to content’ link by March 2022.

 Descriptions and transcriptions of artwork and archive items

 There’s no alt text on our artwork images (for example on the image of Matisse’s The Snail).
 This doesn’t meet WCAG 2.1 success criterion 1.1.1 (Non-text Content)

 There are no transcriptions for the audio in the Audio Arts Collection.
 This is an archive collection of audio originally recorded on cassettes.This doesn’t meet 2.1 success criterion 1.2.1 Audio-only and Video-only (Prerecorded).

 Some of our exhibition specific interactive tools are difficult to navigate using a keyboard.